 Venoplasty — also known as venous angioplasty, balloon venoplasty, percutaneous venoplasty, and liberation therapy — is a minimally invasive vascular treatment for blocked or narrowed veins.
 It is essentially an angioplasty for venous diseases and is performed by doctors specially trained in interventional radiology.

 Diseases affecting the veins that can be treated with a venoplasty include:

 - Chronic deep vein thrombosis

 - May-Thurner syndrome

 A venoplasty is not a major surgery.
 Instead, it is a minimally invasive procedure that can be performed on an outpatient basis and without the need for general anesthesia.
 There is minimal scarring and downtime with this procedure, and risks are relatively low.

 What to Expect During a Venoplasty

-As an Interventional Radiology procedure, a venoplasty involves using a balloon-tipped catheter and x-ray image guidance to restore normal blood flow to blocked or collapsed veins.
-In some cases, doctors may also implant venous stents (expandable mesh coils) to the affected veins to prevent future collapse.
+As an Interventional Radiology procedure, a venoplasty involves using a balloon-tipped catheter and X-ray image guidance to restore normal blood flow to blocked or collapsed veins.
+In some cases, doctors may also implant venous stents (expandable mesh coils) in the affected veins to prevent future collapse.

 One of our specially trained vascular surgeons creates a small picture during the procedure, usually in your groin.
 Next, they insert a thin catheter into the picture and through one of your large arteries, usually the femoral artery.
-And using real-time x-ray imaging (fluoroscopy) guidance, they direct the catheter toward the affected vein.
+Using real-time X-ray imaging (fluoroscopy) guidance, they direct the catheter toward the affected vein.